-# Connect to the Deployment with React
+Connect to Deployment using React via MQTT.js SDK

-Reference link: https://reactjs.org/docs/getting-started.html (opens new window)
+Reference link: https://reactjs.org/docs/getting-started.html

 Creating new React applications with